Student Spotlight: Justin Adair

 After earning his Associate in Fine Arts – Music degree, Adair transferred to Roosevelt University’s Chicago College of Performing Arts, where he received his Bachelor of Music in Vocal Performance.
 Since then, he has remained busy, and his award-winning resume includes “Les Miserables” at Drury Lane; “The Light in the Piazza,” for which he won a Non-Equity Jeff Award for Best Supporting Actor, Musical, and “Smokey Joe’s Café,” for which he received a Non-Equity Jeff Nomination, both at Theo Ubique; “Amanda and Justin Sing the Movies” at Davenport’s Cabaret; and “Greek and The Suitcase: An Opera” at Chicago Opera Vanguard.

-For the 2015-2016 season, he appeared in two productions at Light Opera Works (now Music Theater Works) -- “South Pacific” and “Guys and Dolls" -- and in 2017 he was in a Duke Ellington review show there.
-He’s also part of a group called Festive Singers that performs Christmas carols around the Chicago area.
+For the 2015-2016 season, he appeared in two productions at Light Opera Works (now Music Theater Works) – “South Pacific” and “Guys and Dolls” – and in 2017 was in a Duke Ellington review show there.
+He’s part of a group called Festive Singers that performs Christmas carols around the Chicago area and he sings in the professional choir at St. Chrysostom’s Church in Chicago.

 In 2015, the Chicago Tribune named him one of the “Hot New Faces of Chicago Theater.”